singularityhub/sregistry/docs/README.md

 # Singularity Registry Documentation

 Hello there!
-It's so great that you want to set up a Singularity Registry.
+It's so great that you want to use Singularity Registry.
 Let's get started.

+## Use a Registry

+ - [sregistry Client](client.md): A client provided by Singularity Python to push, pull, list, and delete.

+## Deploy a Registry

  - [introduction](introduction.md): Coverts some background and basic information.
  - [deployment](deployment.md): will cover installing dependencies, configuring the web server, setting up variables and paths to the file system, and starting the application.